Let’s Talk About Pain

 Some treatment approaches to be discussed will include pharmacological measures such as analgesics, antidepressants, and anticonvulsants, either prescribed or non-prescription medications; non-pharmacological measures interventional procedures, chiropractic therapy, physical therapy, occupational therapy; acupuncture, physical exercise; therapeutic and self-massage, Yoga, Tai Chi, limited application of ice and/or heat, braces/splints/etc., pain reduction devices; mind-body techniques meditation, psychological/psychological measures such as biofeedback, cognitive behavioral therapy, art/music therapy, reading poetry, and aroma therapy; and use of natural complimentary products.

 You have assessed your pain, in Part 1, so now we look at supporting the body, your personal city that has been worn by pain, and refuel all of its parts.
 The initial assessment should include diet and sleep.
-Of course, the needs to be revitalized, since it is the processing/fueling center for all the body’s functions.
+Of course, it needs to be revitalized, since it is the processing/fueling centers for all the body’s functions.
 With this it is to be understood that all of the pain relieving processes depend on the body having the ability to function properly and have the fuel necessary to complete the job.
 A poorly nourished gut, from a decrease in good microbes brought on by poor eating habits, intake of destructive ingredients or substances, and decreases in prebiotic intake will lead to metabolic deficiencies, and a break in the body’s communication and other systems.
-The gut-microbiota-brain axis keeps communications open along the nervous system.
+The gut-microbiota-brain axis keeps communication open along the nervous system.
 This will not only limit the body’s ability to fight pain, but also to maintain other organs that fight diseases.
 How is the body doing?
 Once you know this and fix what may be crucial, you can address the pain with some confidence in better outcomes.

 As you read on, the various steps and options that are expressed all effect parts of the events that occur and are used by the body to stop pain.